 - 1 teaspoon black pepper

-- 2 teaspoons Creole seasoning (our favorite is Tony Chachere’s)
+- 2 teaspoons Creole seasoning (our favorite is Tony Chachere’s or try homemade!)

 - 5-6 cups chicken broth